 The Kaiser Permanente website, kp.org, provides a list of plan providers, their locations, and their specialties.
-Members may also request a list of providers and facilities by calling Member Services at 800-632-9700 (TTY 711) Monday through Friday, from 8 a.m. to 6 p.m.
+Members may also request a list of providers and facilities by calling Member Services at 303-338-3800 or 1-800-632-9700 (TTY 711), Monday through Friday, from 8 a.m. to 6 p.m.

-Members are able to access CPMG primary care and specialty care services at Kaiser Permanente Medical Office Buildings by visiting kp.org or calling the Clinical Contact Center at 1-800-218-1059 (TTY 711) 24 hours a day, 7 days a week.
-Members can call that same number for medical advice.
-Members can also find contact information for contracted Primary and Specialty care providers in the provider directory at kp.org.
+Members are able to access CPMG primary and specialty care services at Kaiser Permanente Medical Offices.
+Members may make appointments at kp.org or by calling the Clinical Contact Center at 303-338-4545 or 1-800-281-1059 (TTY 711), Monday through Friday, from 6 a.m. to 7 p.m.
+Members may call that same number for medical advice.
+Members may also find affiliated network providers in the provider directory at kp.org.
+Kaiser Permanente also has contracted urgent and emergency care locations across the service area.
+Members may find a list of urgent and emergency care locations at kp.org.